 When to get your wisdom teeth removed?

 Like all your teeth, the tooth’s roots become more robust and the jawbone denser as you get older.
 As a result, the longer you wait to get your wisdom teeth removed, the more difficult they are to extract.
 Additionally, your chances of getting an infection increase as you age.
 It can also take longer to recover from the procedure the older you get.
-Because of this, it’s generally advisable to have your wisdom teeth removed in your teens or early twenties when the roots are the softest.
+Because of this, it’s generally advisable to have your wisdom teeth removed in your teens or early twenties when the roots are the least developed.

 What’s involved in having wisdom teeth removed?

-When you have your wisdom teeth removed, your dentist at Filgiano Dentistry will use a local anesthetic to numb the area where the tooth is to be pulled.
+When you have your wisdom teeth removed, your dentist at Filgiano Dentistry will use a local anesthetic to numb the area where the tooth is to be extracted.
 We make use of a local anesthetic if you’re having all of your wisdom teeth removed at the same time to avoid any unnecessary pain.

 The dentist makes an incision in the gum tissue above the impacted wisdom tooth.
 Then they separate the tissue connecting the tooth to the jawbone and remove the tooth.
 Occasionally, the wisdom tooth will need to be broken into smaller parts to make the removal easier.